Mogollon, New Mexico – Surviving All Odds

 Old mining cars abandoned in Mogollon by Kathy Alexander.

 World War I caused the first devastating blow that would lead to Mogollon’s demise.
-During this time, the demand for gold and silver dropped, and many of Mogollon’s mines shut down.
+During this time, the demand for gold and silver dropped, and many of the Mogollon’s mines shut down.
 By 1930, the town supported only about two hundred people.

 The building that once served as the Mogollon House and J.P.
 Holland’s Store is the Silver Creek Inn.

-One of the most impressive buildings is the Silver Creek Inn, which continues to serve customers today in an 1885 two-story adobe structure was known as the Mogollon House.
+One of the most impressive buildings is the Silver Creek Inn, which continues to serve customers today in an 1885 two-story adobe structure that was known as the Mogollon House.
 Built by Frank Lauderbaugh and operated by Henry Johnson, the Mogollon House rented upstairs rooms and sold food and merchandise on its first floor.

-In 1980, it was purchased by Stan King, who renovated it into a bed and breakfast called the Silver Creek Inn.
-The historic building continues to cater to customers today, providing rooms with character and great food.
-However, it is only open very seasonally.
+In 1980, it was purchased by Stan King, who renovated it into the Silver Creek Inn, a bed and breakfast.
+The historic building continues to serve customers today, offering rooms with character and great food.
+However, it is only open for very limited seasons.

 The old theatre in Mogollon, by Kathy Alexander.